-If the purchase of the asset is terminated or the amount of VIDA funds necessary is reduced and the vendor issues a refund, the entire refund must returned to DHCD.
+If the home purchase is terminated or the amount of VIDA funds needed is reduced and the vendor issues a refund, the entire refund must be returned to DHCD.
 DHCD will return the saver's contribution.
-If this is going to happen the Intermediary should contact DHCD VIDA staff immediately.
+If this is going to happen, the intermediary should contact DHCD VIDA staff immediately.
 Savers purchasing homes should review the guidelines outlined within the Eligible Uses of Funds section.

-Proof of Asset Purchase
+Proof of Home Purchase

-As outlined on in Step 6 of the Qualified Withdrawal Request process the intermediary MUST provide DHCD with proof of purchase from the saver within 30 days after the purchase of the asset.
-This proof is based on the asset purchase and discussed on the next page.
+As outlined on in Step 6 of the Qualified Withdrawal Request process the intermediary MUST provide DHCD with proof of purchase from the saver within 30 days after the purchase of the home.
+This proof is based on the home purchase and discussed on the next page.
 Typically, the saver provides this information to the intermediary.
 The saver should keep the originals and supply the intermediary with a copy.
-You should keep a copy with the savers files as well as send one to DHCD within 30 days of the asset purchase.
+You should keep a copy with the savers files as well as send one to DHCD within 30 days of the home purchase.

 This documentation must be provided to DHCD before DHCD will provide administrative funds to the intermediary (paid per graduate).
-This proof is based on the asset purchase and discussed below.
+This proof is based on the home purchase and discussed below.

-- ✓ Homeownership: Final HUD-1 that lists VIDA as a source of funding. - ✓ Business Development: Itemized bill, invoice, with the VIDA items circled or highlighted marked paid.
+✓ Homeownership: Final Closing Disclosure that lists VIDA as a source of funding.